team-301/team-301.github.io/index.md

 ## [7.0 Software proposal](/software-proposal)

-Taking a look into the software proposal will give you a full understanding on how exactly the logic that we plan to implement in our circuits.
+Taking a look into the software proposal will give you a full understanding on how the team plan to implement the coding to get a fully functional project.

 ## [8.0 Hardware proposal](/hardware-proposal)